Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Method

 \subsubsection{Contrastive Loss}

 To encourage time-variant components that are close in time to be close to each other and those that are far in time not to be, we rely on a contrastive loss.
-Many current CSS approaches ~\cite{Chen20, Oord18, Anand19} first take a reference input $\bI$, a positive sample $\bI^{+}$, and $n-1$ negative samples $\bI_k^-$ for $1 \leq k < n$, and then minimize the loss
+However, we diverge from standard CSS formulations~\cite{Oord18, Anand19, Sermanet18,Chen20a} in the two following aspects: 1) Instead of applying the contrastive loss to the entire latent space, we enforce it only on the time-variant features, as only part of the latent features should evolve over time.
+2) We enforce a gradual transition of the latent representation from nearby frames to away frames.
+Below, we discuss this in more detail, starting from the standard CSS formulation.